While its AstraZeneca covid vaccinations are suspended, Europe is confronting a third wave

-European citizens were already looking with envy at the United States, Britain and other nations that have been speeding along with their vaccinations, contributing to a decline in covid deaths in those countries and enabling the return of more normal lives.
+European citizens were already looking with envy at the United States, Britain and other nations that have been speeding along with their vaccinations, contributing to a decline in coronavirus deaths in those countries and enabling the return of more normal lives.
 But there is now growing fury that European mismanagement of vaccines has allowed an avoidable third wave.
 And many public health experts say that halting the AstraZeneca vaccine, even temporarily, is a miscalculation that may emerge as the biggest mistake yet.

 “With every day of vaccination delay, there are hospitalizations and deaths,” said Fabrizio Pregliasco, a virologist at the University of Milan.

-Even if the European regulator confirms it’s safe to continue administering the AstraZeneca vaccine — a report is due Thursday — many experts fear governments may have permanently lost their citizens’ confidence in this shot and further damaged the inoculation campaign.
+Even if the European regulator confirms it’s safe to continue administering the AstraZeneca vaccine — a report is due Thursday — many experts fear governments may have permanently lost their citizens’ confidence in the shot and further damaged the inoculation campaign.

 While coronavirus cases have been dropping in the United States, infections across the European Union have risen 29 percent in the past two weeks.
 The more contagious coronavirus variant first identified in Britain now accounts for more than half of the cases in most E.U. countries.

 Italy recorded 502 coronavirus deaths on Tuesday, the highest figure in nearly two months.
-On Wednesday, Hungary registered its daily covid death record and Poland announced a nationwide lockdown until early April.
+On Wednesday, Hungary registered its daily coronavirus death record and Poland announced a nationwide lockdown until early April.

 Athens, facing a spike in cases, just turned over a hospital to be used exclusively for coronavirus patients.